सीएसआईआर-केंद्रीय काँच एवं सिरामिक अनुसंधान संस्थान

 Patents filed / Granted

 1. Process for preparation of iron-doped alumino-phosphate glass using microwave energy in air atmosphere for heat absorbing application.
-(Indian Patent : 0022NF2016 ; Patent application no: 201611009089)
+(Indian Patent : 0022NF2016 ; Patent no (Granted) 370058 Date: 23/06/2021)

-2. A process of producing borosilicate glass with OH content less than 70 ppm using microwave heating (Indian Patent : 0131NF2016 ; Patent application no: 201711000056)
+2. A process of producing borosilicate glass with OH content less than 70 ppm using microwave heating (Indian Patent : 0131NF2016 ; Patent no: (Granted) 481750, Date 13/12/2023)

 3. A method for effective utilization of tannery solid waste to develop

-usable glass product (Indian Patent : 0271NF2016; Patent application no: 201611041924)
+usable glass product (Indian Patent : 0271NF2016; Patent no ( Granted) : 435493, Date: 26/06/2023)

-4. A Method for safe disposal of arsenic rich sludge obtained from treatment of contaminated groundwater and its utilization in developing heat protective glass (Indian Patent : 0199NF2019 Submitted)
+4. A Method for safe disposal of arsenic rich sludge obtained from treatment of contaminated groundwater and its utilization in developing heat protective glass(Indian Patent : 0199NF2019; Application No. 202011056180, Date of filing 23.12.2020, Foreign country: Bangladesh, PCT)

 Research Interest

-• Transitional metal and rare earth doped glass and glass-ceramics
+• Transitional metal doped glasses;

-• Setting up pilot scale facility for production of specialty glasses.
+• Setting up pilot scale facility for production of specialty glasses;

 • Determination of iron redox ratio (Fe2+/∑Fe) in glass.